969 Upper Ottawa St, 11 A, Hamilton, ON L8T 4V9 office@hamiltoncaredental.com (289) 755-2568

 Neither is better in the abstract, they are different tools.
 Zoom in-office whitening gives you a dramatic result in a single 90-minute visit and is the right choice when you have a wedding, a job interview, or a photoshoot coming up.
 Custom take-home trays whiten gradually over one to two weeks and give you more control over sensitivity.
 Many patients use Zoom for the initial result and the take-home trays for touch-ups every six to twelve months.

-How much does professional teeth whitening cost in Hamilton?
+How are professional teeth whitening fees handled?

 How many shades whiter will my teeth get?